-College English (1 semester)

-English Composition (1 semester)

-Speech Communication (1 semester)

-General Chemistry with lab (2 semesters)

-Organic Chemistry with lab (2 semesters)

-Human Anatomy with lab (1 semester)

-Human Physiology with lab (1 semester)

-Microbiology with lab-Medical Microbiology is preferred (1 semester)

-Biochemistry (2 semesters - lab is optional)

-Calculus (1 semester)

-Electives (2 semesters)-Electives must be met from two of the three following areas: public speaking/debate, social sciences, or economics.
+College English (1 semester) English Composition (1 semester) Speech Communication (1 semester) General Chemistry with lab (2 semesters) Organic Chemistry with lab (2 semesters) Human Anatomy with lab (1 semester) Human Physiology with lab (1 semester) Microbiology with lab-Medical Microbiology is preferred (1 semester) Biochemistry (2 semesters) or one semester each of Biochemistry and Molecular Biology; lab is optional) Calculus (1 semester) Electives (2 semesters)-Electives must be met from two of the three following areas: public speaking/debate, social sciences, or economics.
+No two electives can be taken from the same department.
+Introductory level courses in the sciences are not accepted.
+If anatomy and physiology are combined, a minimum of five (5) semester units is acceptable.

-- If anatomy and physiology are combined, we will accept a minimum of 5 semester units.
-Anatomy and physiology must be taken out of the anatomy, physiology, A&P, biology or zoology departments. - Two semesters of biochemistry (3 units each) or one semester of biochemistry (5 units) will be required.
-The course should cover the following topics: molecular biology, amino acids and proteins, and carbohydrate and lipid metabolism. - We do not accept substitutions or waive any of the prerequisite courses. - English as a Second Language (ESL) courses are not accepted for the English requirement.
-English courses must be taken from the English department. - All prerequisite course work in progress must be completed no later than the spring semester or quarter immediately preceding matriculation. - Summer session courses taken immediately prior to matriculation at Western University are not accepted. - International students and any other applicants who are not U.S. citizens should be prepared to provide proof of legal U.S. residency at the time of interview.
-Proof of legal U.S. residency is required prior to any offer of acceptance.

-2. Test of English as a Foreign Language (TOEFL)
+- Anatomy and physiology must be taken from the anatomy, physiology, A&P, biology or zoology departments. - We do not accept substitutions or waive any of the prerequisite courses. - English as a Second Language (ESL) courses are not accepted for the English requirement.
+English courses must be taken from the English department. - All prerequisite course work in progress must be completed no later than the spring semester or quarter immediately preceding matriculation. - Summer session courses taken immediately prior to matriculation at Western University are not accepted. - Advanced Placement, Transfer of Credit, CLEP or Credit for Experiential learning are not recognized by the program. - International students and any other applicants who are not U.S. citizens should be prepared to provide proof of legal U.S. residency at the time of interview.
+Proof of legal U.S. residency is required prior to any offer of acceptance. - 2.
+Standardized Exminations - Pharmacy College Admissions Test (PCAT) is not required. - Test of English as a Foreign Language (TOEFL)